SergeoLacruz/doctest/docs/source/bla.md

 ## Stock Ownership

 InvenTree supports stock ownership, which allows to set groups and users as "owners" of stock <span class='fas fa-users'></span> locations and items.
-The owners would be the only users who can edit and manage those stock locations and items.
+The owners would be the only users who can edit and manage those stock locations and items. <span class='fas fa-cloud'></span> eeeee

 The stock ownership feature is disabled by default, and must be enabled via the settings menu: